blueputty01/tabs-aside/README.md

 ## Setup

-To run this project, install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tabs-aside/nboikgnmjgjcnnhencinblbaikdccdlb) or by loading it unpacked into Chrome:
+To run this project, install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tabs-aside/nboikgnmjgjcnnhencinblbaikdccdlb) or by loading the live build:

+### Building

+1. Run `npm build` on source code

+### Installation

 1. Navigate to <chrome:extensions>
 2. Check "Developer Mode" in the top right corner